blex-max/apb-pileup-browser/README.md

 ### A Word on `dump` Functionality

-A dump is a small, self-contained sqlite3 file with just the reads at this one locus — not the whole BAM.
+A dump is a small, self-contained sqlite3 file with just the reads at this one locus.
 Picking a session back up later with `apb db` is one reason to use it; a few others:

-- **Full, unrestricted SQL** — `sqlite3 my.db` gets you everything the in-TUI REPL deliberately doesn't: joins, `GROUP BY`, aggregates, whatever else.
-The REPL is for quick filter/sort while browsing; the dumped file allows for more complex analysis if needed.
+- Full SQL — `sqlite3 my.db` gets you everything the in-TUI REPL deliberately doesn't: `GROUP BY`, aggregates, etc. Allows for more complex analysis if needed.
-- **Downstream use** — it's a normal sqlite3 file, so anything with a sqlite driver can read it.
+- Downstream use — it's a normal sqlite3 file, so anything with a sqlite driver can read it.
-- **Sharing** — send a colleague exactly the reads you're looking at, at a fraction of the size, without them needing the original BAM/CRAM, reference genome, or even `apb` if they're happy just to use `sqlite3`.
+- Sharing — send a colleague exactly the reads you're looking at, at a fraction of the size, without them needing the original BAM/CRAM, reference genome, or even `apb` if they're happy just to use `sqlite3`.
-- **Debugging** (for developers) — a stable snapshot of exactly what got loaded, inspectable without the original alignment file or the TUI.
+- Debugging (for developers) — a stable snapshot of exactly what got loaded, inspectable without the original alignment file or the TUI.
 Mostly relevant if you're developing `apb` itself, rather than just using it.

 ### A Word on Indexing Systems